 If you’re interested in signing up for a Chase Sapphire Reserve or want to hear more about the card, check out our full review.

-To find out what benefits the Sapphire Reserve provides, it’s necessary to log into your Chase account.
-If you have more than one Chase card, click on the Sapphire Reserve.
-When the side menu appears, click on” More…” and then click on “Card Benefits” from the drop-down box.
+It’s necessary to log into your Chase account to find the benefits of the Sapphire Reserve.
+If you have more than one Chase card, click on the Sapphire Reserve and click on” More…” and then click on “Card Benefits” from the drop-down box.

 That will take you to a page showing several tiles showing the numerous benefits of the card.
-This is also the same page where you’ll apply for your Priority Pass membership, but we’re looking for rental cars right now.
+This is also where you’ll apply for your Priority Pass membership, but we’re looking for rental cars right now.

 Click on the one that says “Special Car Rental Privileges.”

 National is the car rental company I’ve dealt with for the longest.
 Just by signing up for Emerald Club, you get to skip the counter and pick any car in the aisle as long as you reserve a mid-size.

 If you’re an Emerald Executive Club member, you get to pick your car from the Executive Aisle.
 While these are nicer cars, don’t expect too much of an upgrade beyond the next-level sedan.